What is A Nurse Registry?

 - This a very significant difference in the cost structures between nurse registries and home health agencies.

 The business model of a nurse registry is usually pretty straightforward with limited overhead.
 The nurse registry keeps a percentage of the sales (billed directly to the patient or private insurance) after paying the caregiver/independent contractor.
 Administrative costs such as scheduling and billing are necessary, but the nurse registry has minimal insurance costs with no payroll taxes.
 Marketing costs vary as do costs in procuring a sufficient roster of reliable caregivers (paid as independent contractors).
 The most important aspect of the business model is the nurse registry’s ability to procure patient referrals from the patients themselves or though referral sources such as estate attorneys, hospital administrators, or nursing home administrators.

 Valuing Nurse Registries

-Valuing a nurse registry involves first determining the owner’s true economic profits derived from the business, and then applying a multiple to that ‘owner benefit.’.
+Valuing a nurse registry involves first determining the annual adjusted owner benefit (or true economic profits derived by the owner from the business) and then applying a multiple to the owner benefit.
 The typical multiple is between 2-4x the owner benefit, with a higher range given to nurse registries with a strong historical growth rate, a range of referral sources that are not too dependent on the seller, sufficiently reliable staff, and a competent administrative structure in place.
-Nurse registries have very little physical assets and of course carry no inventory, so the intangible goodwill of the business is the sole determining factor in the valuation.
+Nurse registries have very little physical assets and of course carry no inventory, so the intangible assets (or goodwill) of the business is the sole determining factor in the valuation.